Continue with Facebook

 Symptoms of dysphagia include:

 Swallowing dysfunction can be related to the esophagus, the muscular tube that connects the throat and stomach.
-Lupus can cause inflammation in various organs, and that inflammation can affect the muscles of the esophagus.
-In up to 72 percent of people with SLE, the muscles of the esophagus do not contract and relax properly.
+Lupus can cause inflammation in various organs, which can affect the muscles of the esophagus.
+In up to 72 percent of people with SLE, the muscles of the esophagus don’t contract and relax properly.
 Some people with the condition develop aperistalsis, meaning the rippling motion in the esophagus is absent.
-These problems with the esophagus, referred to as esophageal motility disorder, can lead to problems with pushing food down and can result in swallowing difficulties.
+These problems with the esophagus are referred to as esophageal motility disorders.
+This can lead to problems with pushing food down and may result in swallowing difficulties.

 Vasculitis (inflammation of the blood vessels) around the nerves in the gastrointestinal tract can also lead to dysphagia.
-Vasculitis affects about half of people with SLE.
+Vasculitis affects about half of people with SLE, which means that lupus and difficulty swallowing can go hand in hand.

 Other health conditions can cause swallowing dysfunction, including:

-Finding ways to treat or manage dysphagia is important for improving quality of life and avoiding serious complications, including malnutrition, dehydration, choking, and aspiration pneumonia (when food or liquid enters the lungs and causes infection).
+Finding ways to treat or manage dysphagia is important for improving quality of life.
+It can also help you avoid serious complications.
+These may include malnutrition, dehydration, choking, and aspiration pneumonia (when food or liquid enters the lungs and causes infection).

-Below are six ways to resolve or lessen swallowing problems.
+Below are six ways to resolve or lessen lupus swallowing problems.

 Up to 50 percent of people with SLE experience heartburn.
-In people with lupus, the muscles of the esophagus can become inflamed and loosen the lower esophageal sphincter — the ring of muscle at the connection between the esophagus and stomach.
+In people with lupus, the muscles of the esophagus can become inflamed and loosen the lower esophageal sphincter.
+This is the ring of muscle at the connection between the esophagus and stomach.
 Gastric acid from the stomach can enter the esophagus and cause acid reflux and gastroesophageal reflux disease (GERD).
-Although scientists aren’t sure how GERD causes dysphagia, swallowing problems are frequently seen in people with GERD.
+Scientists aren’t sure how GERD causes dysphagia.
+But swallowing problems are frequently seen in people with GERD.
 Over time, gastric acid can erode the esophagus and form scar tissue that may cause swallowing abnormalities.

 Therefore, treating GERD is an important part of the treatment of dysphagia.
 GERD is treated with medications, including: